dirkneuhaeuser/exercise-problems/graph/shortest_paths/README.md

 - Bellmann-Ford sometimes come also with further **restrictions**, which then need to be incorporated into the <img src="https://render.githubusercontent.com/render/math?math=O(V^3)"> loop.

 ### APSP - Floyd-Warshall
-Instead of computing the shortest path from a single source node, sometimes it is required to have the shortest distance between all pairs of nodes.
+Instead of computing the shortest path from a single source node, sometimes it is required to have the **shortest distance between all pairs of nodes**.
 Floyed-Warshall computes All-Pairs-Shortest-Paths in <img src="https://render.githubusercontent.com/render/math?math=O(V^3)"> in a dp-fashion by trying to find smaller detours from i to j over k:
 ```